Mitchell railway station: Goods shed

-The goods shed (used by Aurizon and Watco Australia) is a large timber-framed structure, clad in corrugated iron.
+The goods shed is a large timber-framed structure, clad in corrugated iron.
 It has a gabled roof with wide eaves.
-On the north western elevation, two large ledge and brace sliding doors provide road transport access to an internal loading bay.
+On the northwestern elevation, two large ledge and brace sliding doors provide road transport access to an internal loading bay.
 A raised timber platform fills most of the interior of the shed.
 The concrete floored loading bay is the only section of the floor which is at ground level.
-Outside the shed on the south eastern side, a raised timber platform runs along the rail tracks almost the full length of the elevation.
+Outside the shed on the southeastern side, a raised timber platform runs along the rail tracks almost the full length of the elevation.
 Two large ledge and brace timber sliding doors open onto this platform.

 Station Master's House

 The station master's house is a timber-framed building clad with weatherboards, sitting on short concrete stumps.
 It comprises an L-shaped, five-roomed core with a central hallway; a separately roofed, semi-detached kitchen; and a later skillion-roofed laundry along the southwest side, between the kitchen and the main house, resting on a concrete slab.
 All the roofs are clad with corrugated galvanised iron.

 The core of the house has a gabled roof over the front four rooms with a hipped roof extending at the back of the house along the northeast side, to accommodate a fifth room and a passage leading to the kitchen.
 There are separately roofed verandahs to the front and sides of the core.
 These have a two-rail balustrade and simple timber brackets to the verandah posts.
 The verandah along the southwest side has been enclosed at a later date to accommodate a bathroom and toilet.

-The north western elevation is the front of the house.
+The northwestern elevation is the front of the house.
 Access is gained to the verandah via a short, centrally positioned staircase opposite a four-paneled front door.
 On either side of the front door is a double-hung sash window with four lights.

 The northeastern verandah roof is extended by a skillion, approximately one metre wide, running the full length of the elevation.
 The extended roof is supported by a series of horizontal members extending from the verandah posts out to the rafters.
 Short straight timber brackets extend from the midpoint of each horizontal member down to the posts at an angle of approximately 45°.
 The space between the members and the rafters are in-filled with vertical slats.
 Two double-hung sash windows and a set of French doors (which open into the rear bedroom) are spaced evenly along the elevation.